List of minor Hebrew Bible figures, L–Z: Zobebah

 Zobebah (also known as Hazzobebah) (צֹבֵבָה "the slow") was a son of Koz of the tribe of Judah (1 Chronicles 4:8).

 Zohar

-For the Zohar found in a variant reading of 1 Chronicles 4:7, see Izhar.
+One Zohar is named in Genesis 23:8 as the father of Ephron, the owner of the field where Abraham bought a cave for the burial of his wife Sarah.

-Zohar or Zerah was a son of Simeon according to Genesis 46:10, Exodus 6:15, and Numbers 26:13.
-He was one of the 70 souls to migrate to Egypt with Jacob.
+Another Zohar or Zerah was a son of Simeon according to Genesis 46:10, Exodus 6:15, and Numbers 26:13.
+He was one of the 70 souls who migrated to Egypt with Jacob.

 Zoheth

 Zoheth (Hebrew:זוֹחֵת "releasing") was a son of Ishi of the tribe of Judah.

 Zuar

 Zuar (צוּעָר "littleness") was a member of the house of Issachar according to Numbers 1:8.
 He was the father of Nethaneel, the chief of the tribe at the time of the exodus and an assistant of Moses.

 Zuph

 Zuph or Zophai (צוּף "honeycomb") was an Ephraimite and an ancestor of Samuel, he was the father of Tohu or Toah according to.
 He was the son of Elkanah (different from Elkanah the father of Samuel) according to.
 He is listed as being an Ephraimite even though he came from the line of Levi.